Adam-830/CareerPathway/README.md

 - **Unable to log in**: Ensure you are using the correct username and password.
 If you have forgotten your password, use the `Forgot Password` feature to reset it.
 - **Database connection error**: Verify that the database is running and the connection details in `DBConnection.java` are correct.

-### Contacting Support
-- For further assistance, contact the support team at `support@careerpathway.com`.

 ## Appendix

 ### Glossary of Terms